kubachour/google-ads-uac-scripts/successful-ad-scripts-calls.md

 Asset Resource Name: customers/1234567890/assets/317946076202
 ```

-**Key insight:** Unlike image uploads, YouTube video assets return a real asset ID immediately (not `-1`).
 The video must be public or unlisted on YouTube.

 ---